Archive for Financial News – Page 8

 The CFTC categorizes trader positions according to commercial hedgers (traders who use futures contracts for hedging as part of the business), non-commercials (large traders who speculate to realize trading profits) and nonreportable traders (usually small traders/speculators) as well as their open interest (contracts open in the market at time of reporting).
 See CFTC criteria here.

-COT Soft Commodities Charts: Sugar and Corn continue to see strong Speculator Bets
+COT Soft Commodities Charts: Corn Speculator Bets surge higher for 3rd Week to 1-Year High

 By InvestMacro